Trenking/portfolio/README.md

 Thank you for attention.

-Not all files consist finished works, some of them is  just training of writing in JS.
+Note: Not all folders include finished works.